School Travel Initiatives

 - We have ensured that our staff are aware of the Liftshare scheme, cycling and walking routes, and public transport options.
 A link to the Liftshare scheme can be found at the following –

 Developing measures to ensure safe and sustainable travel to Langford Village Academy:

-- We will be commencing the Junior Road Safety Officer scheme starting from September 2019 and using the ‘Street Feet’ kit which is sent to the school.
+- We will be commencing the Junior Road Safety Officer scheme starting from Autumn 2021 and using the ‘Street Feet’ kit which is sent to the school.